 Back when I was trying to support my choice of a bachelor’s degree in English, I worked construction for several years, including building two stake centers in Colorado.
 If you’ve ever sat in one of those chapels and wondered what holds that ceiling up, I can tell you it’s a pretty cool feat of engineering.

-If you take the public tour, which I understand will be considerably quicker than our tour on Monday, be sure to look for these small details.
+If you take the public tour, which I understand will be considerably shorter than our media tour on Monday, be sure to look for these small details.
 Someone put a lot of time and sweat and love into them – like the person/s who handpainted the flora on some of the ceilings.
 Whew.

-But the fact is, many of these details can be seen just by going through the front doors (read: as far as someone like me would make it once the temple has been dedicated in December).
+Fortunately, many of these details can be seen just by going through the front doors (read: as far as someone like me would make it once the temple has been dedicated in December).

 Another unique aspect of the Cedar City temple visitors can see upon walking into the main entry area is one of two beautiful stained-glass windows of Jesus Christ.